 Use these questions as inspiration to plan out an even better upcoming week than the one you had prior.
-And if you find that you’re falling a little behind on your goals, try setting some daily goals to keep yourself accountable or read my post on how to achieve goals.
+And if you find that you’re falling a little behind on your goals, try setting some daily goals to keep yourself accountable or read my post on achieving your goals.

 4. Plan out your week

-This is 1 of the best things to do on a Sunday to get ready for the week – plan it out.
+This is one of the best things to do on a Sunday to get ready for the week – plan it out.
 What do I mean by plan it out?

 I mean that you should create a plan for your time.
 Particularly for the upcoming week ahead.
-Because as I’ve mentioned, Sunday is a great time to sit, reflect, and ponder on your previous week and what you’d like to see happen in the upcoming week.
+Because as I mentioned earlier, Sunday is a great time to sit, reflect, and ponder on your previous week and what you’d like to see happen in the upcoming week.

 That said, creating a plan for your week is an amazing way to ensure that you get everything done that you are hoping to.

-- And how to create a productivity plan for yourself
+- And how to create a productive plan for yourself – here

 5. Things to do on a Sunday – Figure out your meals